-The value of the Council dwellings and Homeless Properties has been increased at the 2015/16 year end as a result of the increases seen in published house price indices.
-The value of these assets was adjusted using a calculated increase of 3%, which resulted in a revaluation gain of £17 million.
-Under the Code of Practice, £15.5 million of this gain was taken to Housing Revenue Account Income and Expenditure Statement in order to reverse previously recognised revaluation losses.
-The gain has then been transferred to the Capital Adjustment Account in the Movement in Reserves Statement, in accordance with statutory regulations.
-The remaining £1.5 million gain was taken straight to the Revaluation Reserve.
+The Council's Housing stock and Garages were revalued as at 31 March 2017 by the Council's external valuers on a book valuation basis using the Guidance 'Stock Valuation for Resource Accounting' produced by the Department for Communities and Local Government.
+The overall impact of this revaluation was a net revaluation gain of £20.4 million.
+Under the Code of Practice, £15.6 million revaluation gains were used to reverse previously recognised revaluation losses in the Housing Revenue Account Income and Expenditure Statement and £0.2 million revaluation losses were taken to Housing Revenue Account Income and Expenditure Statement.
+These gains and losses were transferred to the Capital Adjustment Account in the Movement in Reserves Statement, in accordance with statutory regulations.
+The remaining net £5.0 million gain was taken straight to the Revaluation Reserve.

-In 2015/16 the Council incurred expenditure of £13.1 million on its housing stock (2014/15: £12.7 million) which related to the replacement of existing components of buildings in order to maintain the stock at the Decent Home Standard prescribed by the Government.
-Under the Code of Practice, the original cost of the components of £0.6 million has been derecognised in the 2015/16 accounts.
-The remaining balance of the expenditure (£12.5 million) has been treated as a revaluation loss, which has been taken to the Housing Revenue Account Income and Expenditure Statement.
+In 2016/17 the Council incurred expenditure of £10.7 million on its housing stock (2015/16: £13.1 million) which related to the replacement of existing components of buildings in order to maintain the stock at the Decent Home Standard prescribed by the Government.
+Under the Code of Practice, the original cost of the components of £0.9 million has been derecognised in the 2016/17 accounts.
+The remaining balance of the expenditure (£9.8 million) has been treated as a revaluation loss, which has been taken to the Housing Revenue Account Income and Expenditure Statement.
 This expenditure has then been transferred to the Capital Adjustment Account in the Movement in Reserves Statement, in accordance with statutory regulations.

-6. Prior period adjustments
+7. Prior period adjustments